rcrderby/crg-container/README.md

 The Docker and Docker Compose configuration uses environment variables to make the CRG Scoreboard software on your computer available to the Container that will run CRG.
 You need to create an environment variables file on your computer with some data that tells Docker Compose which folder on your computer will be available to the CRG Container.

 1. Create a new, blank file in the `crg-container` folder named `.env`.
-2. Open the `.env` file in a text editor.
+2. Open the `.env` file in a text editor (Notepad, TextEdit, VIM, etc.).
 3. Copy the following text and paste it in the `.env` file:

     <details>